jupyterlab/extension-examples/settings/README.md

 <!-- prettier-ignore-end -->

 The _title_ is the entry shown in the JupyterLab Advanced Settings.
-The _description_ entry is a more detail explanation of the extension using those settings.
-The _type_ is a mandatory key require by [JSON Schema](https://json-schema.org/understanding-json-schema/reference/type.html).
+The _description_ entry is a more detailed explanation of the extension using those settings.
+The _type_ is a mandatory key required by [JSON Schema](https://json-schema.org/understanding-json-schema/reference/type.html).
 For all extensions, this will be an `object` as the settings are defined by a _dictionary_.
 Then the most important entry is `properties` describing a mapping of _setting id_ and the associated properties.